kevinsilva/kevinsilva/README.md

 ### Hey! ✌️

 I am a junior front-end developer with a passion for design.
-I focus in clean code and usability; always eager to learn and improve.
+I focus on clean code and usability; always eager to learn and improve.

 **`I am ready to embark on a new coding journey.`**